New Study Claims Marijuana Reduces Pain Tolerance Instead Of Relieving It

 Advocates of medical marijuana often bring up the belief that it could help increase pain tolerance or provide relief to those suffering from some sort of chronic pain.
 New research, however, points to the exact opposite and suggests that pot smokers might actually become less tolerant to pain over time.

-While the new study, which was conducted by researchers at the Swedish Medical Center in Colorado and published Tuesday in the journal Patient Safety in Surgery, acknowledged that smoking marijuana can provide pain relief in the short term, the findings suggested that pot users reported being in greater pain after a traumatic injury than those who didn’t use the drug.
+While the new study conducted by researchers at the Swedish Medical Center in Colorado, and published Tuesday in the journal, Patient Safety in Surgery, acknowledged that smoking marijuana can provide pain relief in the short term, the findings suggested that pot users reported being in greater pain after a traumatic injury than those who didn’t use the drug.
 Furthermore, the study noted that those who smoked marijuana also required higher doses of opioid painkillers than non-smokers did.

 Out of all the patients, about 21 percent said that they had recently smoked pot or tested positive for the drug, while 6 percent said that they consumed marijuana on a daily or near-daily basis.
 Nine percent of the patients tested positive for other “street” drugs or prescription drugs, including, but not limited to amphetamines, methamphetamine, cocaine, and opiates.

-All in all, patients who consumed marijuana but didn’t take any other drugs were found to consume an average of 7.6 milligrams of opioid painkillers a day, or close to 25 percent more than the 5.6 milligrams consumed by patients who were drug-free.
+All in all, patients who consumed marijuana, but didn’t take any other drugs, were found to consume an average of 7.6 milligrams of opioid painkillers a day, or close to 25 percent more than the 5.6 milligrams consumed by patients who were drug-free.
 Additionally, the study found that the marijuana users had worse pain tolerance, as they gave their pain an average rating of 4.9 out of 10, as compared to non-marijuana users, whose daily pain score was only 4.2.

 BREAKING: Marijuana will be legal in Canada starting October 17.
 Canada is the second country to legalize marijuana, after Uruguay. pic.twitter.com/4hixjmolUX